 Florida largemouths were introduced in 1982, and they’ve done very well here.
-Don Pedro Lake is known for being one of the likeliest places in Northern California to catch a bass over 15 pounds.
+Also known as Don Pedro Lake, the reservoir is known for being one of the likeliest places in Northern California to catch a bass over 15 pounds.

-Don Pedro Lake also has a reputation for being a tough lake to fish.
+Don Pedro Reservoir also has a reputation for being a tough lake to fish.
 It’s not a lake that commonly provides non-stop action and 50-fish days.

 But there are trophy bass out there, as the 18-pound, 9-ounce lake record will attest.
 That fish was caught by Rod Martin on April 9, 2003, and if you’re looking for similar results, the month of April is a pretty good time to plan your visit.

 Fishing during that spring spawn period is often the key to success at Don Pedro.
 That’s when the biggest bass—usually scattered throughout the lake—head to predictable shallow-water haunts to pair up and reproduce.